PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Kanye Interrupts, also known as “Imma let you finish,” refers to an on-air mishap that occurred during Taylor Swift’s acceptance speech for Best Female Video at the 2009 MTV Video Music Awards.
 During the speech, Kanye West suddenly went up to the stage and took the microphone from Swift to declare that Beyonce had “one of the best music videos of all time.”

-The 2009 MTV Video Music Awards ceremony was broadcast live at the Radio City Music Hall on September 13th, 2009.
+On September 13th, 2009, the 25th annual MTV Video Music Awards ceremony was broadcast live at the Radio City Music Hall.
 When country singer Taylor Swift won the Best Female Video award for her song “You Belong With Me,” Kanye West came up on stage and took the mic from her to proclaim “Yo Taylor, I’m really happy for you, Imma let you finish but Beyonce had one of the best videos of all time…one of the best videos of all time!” before being booed off the stage.
 He handed the mic back to Swift but MTV cut to commercial before she could continue.